Another dot in the blogosphere?

 I am maintaining this page to illustrate how one might maintain an e-portfolio outside the confines of imposed structure and a “learning” “management” “system”.

 Why all the quotation marks?
 LMS pretend to be about learning; they are designed at best for teaching and at worst for controlling content.
 Just because you claim to be teaching does not mean your audience is learning.
-LMS are not about active and meaningful learning, e.g., collaborating, creating and critiquing.
+LMS are rarely synonymous with active and meaningful learning, e.g., collaborating, creating, and critiquing.

 I also believe that portfolios should be as loosely structured as possible or not at all.
 External structure does not encourage ownership of the portfolio.
 I think that the best portfolios stem from buy-in and intrinsic motivation.